 Of the 10 threats listed, 5 arise directly from Camden policy, 2 from Central Government projects, and 3 from Camden’s inaction.
 All arise from some sort of financial incentive.

 There are a number of major threats affecting the Bloomsbury Conservation Areas.
 These threats are at the forefront of our minds as committee members.

-Camden Council, and the Section 106
+Camden Council, Public Benefit, and Section 106

 Begun: c.2010 | Status: Ongoing | CAs affected: All | Damage Type: Irreversible

 It may sound bizarre but one of the greatest threats to our conservation areas is public benefit.

 Public benefit is a term used in the planning realm to describe the benefits that a new development would bring to the general public as a result of its approval.
 These can be as wide-ranging as offering to pay for new benches in the local area as to providing research institutes or a new green space, or providing new jobs or apprenticeships to ‘boost’ the local economy.
 Public benefit need not mean benefit brought just to the local community, but often instead means benefit brought to the national or even international community.